This Gluten Free Pumpkin Waffles recipe is easy to make and tastes like pumpkin pie! Top with toasted pecans and maple syrup for breakfast.

 The great thing about gluten free flour is that there is no gluten so you don't need to worry about over-mixing it!

-How To Make Pumpkin Waffles From Scratch
+How To Make Pumpkin Waffles

-Next up is to transform the batter into a big stack of waffles!
+The next step is to transform the batter into a big stack of waffles!

 - Remove the waffle from the iron and repeat with the remainder of the batter.
-Be sure to melt a little butter on the surface between each waffle to prevent sticking!

 Love breakfast?
 Check out these recipes!